attilammagyar/js80p/README.md

 brief flute-like triangle pad sound to the mix.
 High velocity notes will have quick attack, low velocity notes will start slowly.

+<a id="preset-analog-brass-at-last"></a>

+### Analog Brass AT last

+A version of the Analog Brass AT preset, demonstrating last note semi-polyphonic aftertouch (channel pressure).

+<a id="preset-analog-brass-mod-last"></a>

+### Analog Brass mod last

+A version of the Analog Brass mod preset, demonstrating last note semi-polyphonic aftertouch (channel pressure) being applied to a polyphonic LFO.

 <a id="bugs" href="#toc">Table of Contents</a>

 Bugs